-Unemployment Rate in the Euro Area averaged 9.59 percent from 1995 until 2020, reaching an all time high of 12.10 percent in February of 2013 and a record low of 7.30 percent in October of 2007.
+Unemployment Rate in Euro Area averaged 9.39 percent from 1995 until 2023, reaching an all time high of 12.20 percent in January of 2013 and a record low of 6.50 percent in April of 2023.
 This page provides the latest reported value for - Euro Area Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Euro Area Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Eurostat
+Euro Area Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Unemployment Rate in Euro Area is expected to be 9.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Euro Area to stand at 11.20 in 12 months time.
-In the long-term, the Euro Area Unemployment Rate is projected to trend around 10.40 percent in 2021 and 9.10 percent in 2022, according to our econometric models.
+Unemployment Rate in Euro Area is expected to be 6.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Unemployment Rate is projected to trend around 7.30 percent in 2024 and 7.00 percent in 2025, according to our econometric models.